Htresnal/JSoak/README.md

 2. Current JSoak field's name,
 3. Field's result value.

 The function's return value is applied to the result JS object's field.
+If the function's return value is *undefined*, then field is skipped.

 For an in-use example, you may want to take a look at:
 [use-example.html](https://github.com/Htresnal/JSoak/blob/master/use-example.html)

 ## Gotchas
-1. The parsing process of multiple **jsoak-field** or **jsoak-folder** elements of the same name will cause the previous ones to be overwritten(only if they are in the same folder).
+1. The parsing process of multiple JSoak elements of the same name will cause previous ones to be overwritten(but only if on the same folder level).
 2. Be careful when passing a selector for multiple elements to the JSoak method - only the first element will be parsed.
 3. Keep in mind, that this script's search depth is not only infinite, but also checks EVERY child element.
 You may not want to use it on elements with too many children.
+4. **jsoak-array** only considers its direct children, marked as JSoak folders or JSoak arrays.
+Any element that is not marked will be ignored.

 ## Work in progress